 Mayor's Task Force on Anti-Human Trafficking

 In March 2013, Mayor Ed Lee launched the Mayor’s Task Force on Anti-Human Trafficking to review current efforts to improve the City’s response to human trafficking and identify gaps in services for survivors.
-The Mayor’s Task Force on Anti-Human Trafficking takes a comprehensive, victim-centered approach and includes partners from law enforcement, social services agencies, and community based organizations.
+The Mayor’s Task Force on Anti-Human Trafficking takes a comprehensive, victim-centered approach and includes city departments and community based organizations.
 It aims to effectively intervene in human trafficking situations and focuses on long-term local solutions to this complex issue that affects the whole community.
 The Department on the Status of Women staffs the Task Force.

 Click here to view agendas and minutes for past meetings.